 I’ll be honest

 I love scarves.
 Full stop.
 But I REALLY love giant scarves.
 I have hand woven different shapes, sizes, fibres, thicknesses – with tassels, with fringes and more!
-I really enjoy having different styles to choose from but a giant scarf is a must as the days get chillier.
+A scarf with plenty of fabric is a MUST.
+The F&H Giant Scarf is a labour of love for something simply cozy, soft & easy to wear.

 A scarf isn’t just about staying warm

-I designed them to be big, cosy, soft and long enough to get lost in
+I designed them to be big, cozy, soft and long enough to get lost in

-The weave on the giant scarves is slightly looser, this makes them super floppy and soft and allows the wool to do its magic and regulate your temperature (wool has some amazing properties and temperature regulating is one of them).
+The weave on the Giant Scarves is slightly looser, this makes them super floppy and soft.
+This allows the wool to do its magic and regulate your temperature (wool has some amazing properties and temperature regulating is one of them).

 10 reasons why I love these Giant Scarves